 In this article, I argue that a more robust understanding of how constitutions work must take into account what I call “civil society constitutionalism,” in which nongovernmental organizations advocate in multiple ways for adherence to the rule of law, in court and out, and in so doing, do much of the “work” of constitutionalism.
 That role is particularly important in periods of crisis, when neither the formal separation of powers nor the public at large are likely to perform much of a checking function.
 I argue that the Bush administration was compelled to curtail nearly all of its most aggressive initiatives, and not because a court ordered him to do so, Congress required him to do so, or the American public demanded such change.
 In the final section, I suggest that the role that civil society organizations committed to constitutional and human rights played in this period has lessons for constitutional theory, constitutional doctrine, and constitutional practice.

 57 Wayne L. Rev. 1203-1267 (2012)

 Scholarly Commons Citation

 Cole, David, "Where Liberty Lies: Civil Society and Individual Rights After 9/11" (2012).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1119.
+1119.